kouu07/practice-codes/README.md

 # practice-codes
-Here I'll be uploading all the practice program that I will be doing in my learning journey.
+Here I'll be uploading all the practice programs that I will be doing in my learning journey.
+Author- Koushik Dutta